Beauceron

 Beauceron Temperament

 This high-energy, intelligent dog loves to get out and adventure with an active family.
-As a friendly and regal guardian, Beaucerons can adapt well to children if they’re socialized from the time they’re a puppy.
+As a friendly and regal pup, Beaucerons can adapt well to children if they’re socialized from the time they’re a puppy.
 To be extra safe with kids, you’ll want to set up playpens and baby gates and close doors when needed, since the dogs can be pretty strong.
 Plus, they’re herders, so they may try to herd smaller children.
 And of course, monitor their interactions when they’re together, to ensure everyone—dogs and tiny, young humans alike—respect each others’ boundaries.

-Their high levels of intelligence makes them easy to train, but those smarts can also lead them to feel stressed or anxious if they don’t get enough mental stimulationand it also can mean they can be comedians and get into a lot of funny antics.
+Their high level of intelligence makes them easy to train, but those smarts can also lead them to feel stressed or anxious if they don’t get enough mental stimulationand it also can mean they can be comedians and get into a lot of funny antics.

 Beaucerons have a strong prey drive, so they may not be the best pet for homes with cats or small dogs.
 But early socialization can certainly help with other dogs and cats in the home.
 But even around other dogs, you’ll want to supervise them, since they can be a little bossy when they play.